Master’s Programs in Public Relations and Advertising (MA, MS, MBA) in Seattle

 - MA in Writing and Digital Communication

-To a large extent, advertising, media, marketing, technology, entertainment, journalism, and public relations are intertwined.
-Advertising is a form of marketing communication used to promote or sell a product or service.
-Public relations specialists establish and maintain relationships with an organization’s target audience, the medium and others, by designing communications used on a variety of channels, from written to digital platforms.
+To a large extent, advertising, media, marketing, technology, entertainment, journalism, and public relations intertwine.
+Advertising works as marketing communication for promoting or selling a product or service.
+Public Relations Specialists establish and maintain key client relationships.
+These connections involve an organization’s target audience, and the media.
+Publicists manage this by designing communications used on a variety of channels, from written to digital platforms.

-Most programs conferring a Master in Public Relations degree offer curriculums that concentrate on communications practices used in government, public communication, non-profit organizations and private businesses.
+Most programs conferring a Master of Public Relations degree offer curricula that concentrate on professional communications.
+These engagement practices are key to success in government, public communication, nonprofit organizations, and private businesses.

-Typically, students will learn about research methodology, communications theories, and leadership in public.
-It is common that a masters program may include internships or culminating capstone projects that entail real-world experience.
+Typically, PR students learn about research methodology, communications theories, and public leadership.
+Public Relations Masters programs may also involve internships or culminating capstone projects for real-world experience.
 Coursework within the PR program may include: